casact/FASLR/docs/user/starting/install.rst

 Demo files
 ===========

-In addition to the main program, you can run test out individual widgets by running the files in the `demos <https://github.com/casact/FASLR/tree/main/faslr/demos>`_ folder.
+In addition to the main program, you can test out individual widgets by running the files in the `demos <https://github.com/casact/FASLR/tree/main/faslr/demos>`_ folder.